Jane '24

 Are you the recipient of any scholarships?

-Yes, I’ve received the Gilman Scholarship for study abroad.
+Yes, I’ve received the Gilman Scholarship for study abroad!

-Have you studied abroad?
-Tell me about that experience.
+Tell me about your study abroad experience.

 What has been your favorite Syracuse experience so far?